 And so, back to the Festival Players!
 The closure of the theatre in December 2004 had come as a complete shock and there were no contingency plans for an alternative venue.
-Various meetings were held to try and find a way through and all avenues were explored – find a venue, merge with another society, and even close down and dispose of Burder Street – all were considered.
-Eventually a somewhat ostrich attitude was adopted and it was decided to “go into hibernation” in the forlorn hope that Stanford would reopen.
-After a suitable period of “mourning” it slowly dawned that this was not going to happen and an approach was made to the Town Hall to see if we could hire The Victoria Room.
+Various meetings were held to try and find a way through, and all avenues were explored – find a venue, merge with another society, and even close down and dispose of Burder Street – all were considered.
+Eventually a somewhat ostrich attitude was adopted, and it was decided to “go into hibernation” in the forlorn hope that Stanford would reopen.
+After a suitable period of “mourning” it slowly dawned that this was not going to happen, and an approach was made to the Town Hall to see if we could hire The Victoria Room.
 Astonishingly the then management had decided that they didn’t really want, or for that matter like, amateur dramatic societies and refused our request!
-It was only after some skullduggery that we managed to get a booking, ostensibly through the ESNA players and performed our second presentation of Alan Ayckbourn’s A CHORUS OF DISAPPROVAL in September 2005.
-Again, David Hately starred in and directed this production which, whilst achieving critical acclaim, proved poor box office and led to even more losses.
+It was only after some skullduggery that we managed to get a booking, ostensibly through Nick Grainger and the ESNA players and performed our second presentation of Alan Ayckbourn’s A CHORUS OF DISAPPROVAL in September 2005, the only play to be presented that year.
+Again, David Hately starred in and directed this production which, whilst achieving critical acclaim, proved poor box office, and led to even more losses.

-We decided to persevere but were again rebuffed by the Town Hall management which refused to accept any further bookings from us and a decision was taken to “decamp” to The Cope Auditorium and reprise AN INSPECTOR CALLS as our 203rd production in March 2006.
-Showing that if you pick the right play, the audience will return, box office receipts were good and the play introduced Oli Thompson to the group as Eric Birling and Keith Hague made a guest appearance.
+At this point in our history, Nick Grainger offered to provide new leadership as the group moved into the new post-Stanford era and came on to the committee full time as Chairman at the 2006 AGM having been appointed the liaison officer between ESNA and the FPs during 2005.
+We decided to persevere with LTH but were again rebuffed by the management which refused to accept any further bookings from us, and a decision was taken to “decamp” to The Cope Auditorium at Loughborough College and reprise AN INSPECTOR CALLS as our 203rd production in March 2006.
+Showing that if you pick the right play, the audience will return, box office receipts were good, and the play introduced Oli Thompson to the group as Eric Birling and Keith Hague made a guest appearance.

 BUTTERFLIES ARE FREE was a delightful, warm, and optimistic comedy played in September 2007.
-It was beautifully done by a small cast of newcomer Rhiannon Mollart, Oliver Thompson, Ingrid Daniels and Jeremy Malpass with a colouful attic set by Andrew McGowan.
+It was beautifully done with a small cast of newcomer Rhiannon Mollart, Oliver Thompson, Ingrid Daniels, and Jeremy Malpas with a colourful attic set by Andrew McGowan.
 Probably being an unknown play, and an unusual title, the audiences stayed away in their droves – which was the same fate befallen by the following play in January 2008, ART.
-A theatrical tour de force starring Steven Illidge, Chris Burdett and Jeremy Malpass, this play was renowned for its excellent cast, its bad language, and being very short!
+A theatrical tour de force starring Steven Illidge, Chris Burdett and Jeremy Malpas, this play was renowned for its excellent cast, its bad language, and being very short!

 PRIDE AND PREJUDICE was on in April 2008 and being a costume drama attracted back the audiences – although the increased box office take was wiped out by the cost of the costumes!
 It introduced even more newcomers to the Company – Nicola Speight, Claire Malpas, and Amy Walters and was well received by an appreciative audience.